apalache-mc/apalache/docs/manual.md

    - On Arch: `sudo pacman -Syu maven`
 4. Clone the git repository: `git clone https://github.com/informalsystems/apalache.git`.
 5. Change into the project directory: `cd apalache`.
-6. Run `make`.
+7. Run `make`.
 This command will install Microsoft Z3, compile Apalache and assemble the package.
+6. *Optionally* install [direnv][] and run `direnv allow`
-7. Confirm you can run the executable.
+8. Confirm you can run the executable.
 It should print the inline CLI help message.
    - If you used `direnv`, then `apalache-mc` will be in your path.
    - Otherwise, run `./bin/apalache-mc`.